Dear Addi P.,

 Dear Mad About Metrics,

 Thanks for your letter!
-The new year is always a time of potential for HR teams.
+A new calendar year or new fiscal year is always a time of potential for HR teams.
 It presents an opportunity to streamline operations, and the key is knowing where to cut back and where to focus.

 The short answer?
 Turnover should be your top priority.